AdobeDocs/marketo.pt-BR/help/marketo/product-docs/demand-generation/facebook/set-up-facebook-lead-ads.md

    ![](assets/image2016-11-29-10-3a52-3a29.png)

-1. Depois de fazer logon no Facebook, volte para a Marketo e clique em **Autorizar**.
+1. Depois de entrar no Facebook, volte para o Marketo e clique em **Autorizar**.

    ![](assets/image2016-11-29-10-3a52-3a51.png)